raspberrypilearning/star-collector/en/step_2.md

 </p>

 --- task ---
-Right-click on the Star object in the Hierarchy and choose 'Create' then 'Effects' then 'Particle System'.
+Right-click on the Star GameObject in the Hierarchy window and choose 'Create' then 'Effects' then 'Particle System'.
 This will add a ParticleSystem GameObject to the Star.

 Adding the ParticleSystem as a child object of the Star means that if you move the star in Scene view the particles will move with it.